betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/BetAngelMultipleMarketRatings.md

 We're using the [BetSmart Ratings Model](https://www.betfair.com.au/hub/betsmart-ratings/) which is led by pro punter, Daniel O’Sullivan.
 BetSmart specializes in ratings for VIC and NSW markets and are [shared on our Hub](https://www.betfair.com.au/hub/betsmart-ratings/).
 Bet Angel Pro's 'Guardian' feature has the capacity to let you create spreadsheets with pretty complicated rules that can be applied to multiple markets, which is what we've used for the automation here, incorporating BetSmart ratings into the auotmation.

 We'll step through how we went about getting Bet Angel Pro to place bets using the [ratings from BetSmart](https://www.betfair.com.au/hub/betsmart-ratings/).
-Once it's set up the goal is to be able to upload a new set of ratings, choose your races, set the program running and be able to walk away.
+Once it's set up the goal is to be able to upload a new set of ratings, choose your races, set the program to run and be able to walk away.
 You'll also be able to use this approach to automate using your own ratings.

 ![Automating a ratings based strategy with Bet Angel](./img/BetsmartRatings.jpeg)